 4. Check for typos and grammar mistakes

-Typos and grammar mistakes play a critical role in how an employee perceives the organisation - it kind of works like a first impression.
+Typos and grammar mistakes play a critical role in how an employee perceives the organization it kind of works like a first impression.
 It probably goes without saying, but it is always important to double-check emails before sending them.
-Do consider the following great tips while writing email to welcome new employee:
+Do consider the following great tips while writing an email to welcome new employee:

 - Use an app such as Grammarly.

 - Understand the common grammar and punctuation mistakes to avoid them.